The LORD used to speak to Moses face to face, as a man speaks to his friend. – Exodus 33:11

 Father, I long to experience as much intimacy and open communication with You as You will allow.

 The Father is transcendent, glorious, great, high, exalted, and lifted up.
 Yet the Father chose to make a creature with whom He could have close, real spiritual intimacy.

-In the history of the human race, Moses has been the only person who had a face-to-face relationship with the Father.
+In the history of the human race, Moses is the only person who has had a face-to-face relationship with the Father.

 Exodus 33:11 The LORD used to speak to Moses face to face, just as a man speaks to his friend.

 Moses was exceptional.
-The Father, the transcendent God chose him as a mediator.
+The Father, the transcendent God, chose him as a mediator.
 Moses was selected to hear the Law of God, which became the Torah, the Five Books of Moses.
-The method of communication was extraordinary.
+The means of communication was extraordinary.
 The Father would speak to him as someone would speak to a friend.

 Numbers 12:8 I speak to him mouth to mouth, clearly, and not in riddles!

 What does this mean?
 “God communicated with Moses ‘mouth to mouth.’
 This figurative language is intended to convey the preeminence and uniqueness of Moses” (Sarna) as a prophet of God.
 The Father’s revelation to him was “personal and direct, not mediated through visions or dreams, and the message is always plain and straightforward, free of cryptic utterances” (Sarna).